Who must pay

-- Checks must be postmarked on or before June 26, 2017
+- Checks must be postmarked on or before June 25, 2018

 See Guidelines for the Accelerated Sales Tax Payment for more details.

-If you did not make your payment on time, you will be subject to a 6% penalty on any late or unpaid accelerated sales tax payment.
-If you missed the deadline, you should file your June return as usual, and we will mail you a bill in August for any penalty owed.
+We will disable all accelerated sales tax payment options after July 2, 2018.
+If you do not make your payment on time, you will be subject to a 6% penalty on any late or unpaid accelerated sales tax payment.
+If you miss the deadline, you should file your June return as usual, and we will mail you a bill in August for any penalty owed.
 If you don’t pay the penalty bill on time, interest will begin to accrue.

 For example, if you are required to make an accelerated payment of $10,000 in June 2018 but do not make the payment on time, you will receive a one-time penalty assessment for $600 ($10,000 x 6%).
 If you do not pay the $600 penalty by the date stated on the bill, interest will start to accrue.

 If you pay less than the amount due, the 6% penalty will apply to the underpayment.
 For example, if the required accelerated payment amount is $10,000 and you pay only $8,000 by the due date, the penalty will apply to the underpayment of $2,000.
 You will be assessed $120 ($2,000 x 6%).

 If you’re not able to make the required accelerated sales tax payment, you may request an undue hardship waiver.
 You must provide written documentation and financial records that clearly demonstrate how making the payment would cause undue hardship.

 Examples of undue hardship include: